john-cd/rust_howto/bk/drafts/categories/development-tools_ffi/lua.md

 Calling Lua Functions from Rust: The binding crates provide ways to call Lua functions from Rust.
 Calling Rust Functions from Lua: You can register Rust functions with Lua so that they can be called from Lua scripts.
 Stack Manipulation (Lower-Level Bindings): If you use lower-level bindings, you might need to manipulate the Lua stack directly.
 Higher-level crates abstract this away.
-`rlua` and `mlua` provide a much more ergonomic and safe way to interact with Lua compared to using the raw Lua C API directly.
+`rlua` and [`mlua`][c-mlua]⮳{{hi:mlua}} provide a much more ergonomic and safe way to interact with Lua compared to using the raw Lua C API directly.
 They are the recommended starting points for Lua/Rust integration.

 </div>